 Skip to main contentSkip to navigation

 Samsung's MKX controller powers both the 870 EVO (TLC NAND) and 870 QVO (QLC NAND).
 Professional recovery firms report increasing failure rates.
 Controller failure typically causes complete non-detection, though intermittent detection sometimes allows partial imaging before the drive locks up.
-PC-3000 SSD provides dedicated Active Utility support for this controller.
+ACELab's PC-3000 SSD supported-controller list does not currently cover this controller.
+For context on the SSDs we do recover, see our SSD data recovery page.

 Author01/10